ryo-ma/github-profile-trophy/README.md

 ## Margin Height

 You can put a margin in the height between trophies.
 `Available value: number type`
+`Default: margin-h=0`

 ```
 http://localhost:8080/?username=ryo-ma&column=3&margin-h=15